Updated November 6, 2020

 Responsible chicken care means being able to fully understand and perform safe handling and healthcare techniques, as well as being able to react rapidly and effectively in the event of an emergency.
 Anyone who is in charge of regularly providing care to chickens should be taught the following techniques from a compassionate chicken care expert or a qualified veterinarian.

-- Performing a chicken health examination: All of the chickens in your care need to be regularly examined from their comb to their toes in order to catch any health problems early on for successful treatment.
+- Performing a chicken health examination: All of the chickens in your care need to be regularly examined from their a fleshy crest on the head of the domestic chicken and other domesticated birds to their toes in order to catch any health problems early on for successful treatment.
 An expert or veterinarian can give you hands-on training so you can give examinations quickly, efficiently, and with the least stress possible for the chicken.

 - Picking up, holding, carrying, and setting down a chicken: Although this technique is relatively simple to learn, there are many nuances that an expert must demonstrate for you in order to prevent potentially serious health consequences from mishandling.
 Certain individual chickens may require unique handling techniques, due to their breed, personality, or health status.